12. Chasing a Ghost

 “So what next?”

-“Once the drawing takes place, the numbers are written on a slip of paper, which is put into an envelope, which is brought upstairs to the control room where the numbers are entered into the system.”
+Marty waved a hand vaguely toward the door and said, “Once the physical drawing takes place in this room, the numbers are written on a slip of paper, which is put into an envelope and brought upstairs to the control room, where the numbers are entered into the system.”

 “Usually an operator.
 And I’m almost always here with the operator, along with the two troopers, of course.”